haacked/haacked.com/_posts/master-time-with-reactive-extensions.markdown

 [![The Girl, The Gold Watch, and Everything](https://f.cloud.github.com/assets/19977/2189430/ca7e9b00-9816-11e3-9bc3-062fbb4940b7.jpg)](http://www.youtube.com/watch?v=tY9sBATdA0Q)

 This motif has been repeated in more recent movies as well.
 I often daydream about the shenanigans I could get into with such a device.
-If you had such a device, I'm sure you'd do what I would do—use the device to write deterministic tests of asynchronous code of course!
+If you had such a device, I'm sure you would do what I would do: use the device to write deterministic tests of asynchronous code of course!

 Here's the good news.
 When you use Reactive Extensions (Rx), you have such a device at your disposal!
+Try not to get into too much trouble with it.

 In the past, I've written how Rx can [reduce the cognitive load of asynchronous code through a declarative model](http://haacked.com/archive/2013/11/20/declare-dont-tell.aspx/).
 Rather than attempt to orchestrate all the interactions that must happen asynchronously at the right time, you simply describe the operations that need to happen and Reactive Extensions orchestrates everything for you.